-Traders and analysts constantly study trends and patterns when watching the market, in hopes of detecting the next most probable price movement.
+Traders and analysts constantly study trends and patterns when watching the market in hopes of detecting the next most probable price movement.
 Spotting and correctly identifying patterns, and understanding their significance, is vital to successful trading.
-The head and shoulders pattern is important is valuable because of its longstanding history of reliability among market analysts.
+The head and shoulders pattern is important because of its longstanding history of reliability among market analysts.
 Below, we’ll discuss this pattern in detail, explaining its significance and how you can profit from using it.

 The Basics of the Head and Shoulders Pattern

-In terms of technical analysis, the head and shoulders pattern is a predicting chart formation that usually indicates a reversal in trend where the market makes a shift from bullish to bearish, or vice-versa.
+In terms of technical analysis, the head and shoulders pattern is a predicting chart formation that usually indicates a reversal in the trend where the market makes a shift from bullish to bearish, or vice-versa.
 This pattern has long been hailed as a reliable pattern that predicts trend reversal.
 Before we continue, it’s important to keep in mind that the head and shoulders pattern is almost never perfect, meaning, there will likely be small price fluctuations in between the shoulders and the head, and the pattern formation is rarely perfectly shaped in its appearance.

 There are three main components to the head and shoulders pattern.
 Before we explain each part, take a look at the picture below.

-This picture is a clear representation of the three parts of this pattern: two shoulder areas and a head area that price moves through in creating the pattern signaling a market reversal.
-The first “shoulder” forms after a significant bullish period in the market when price rises and then declines into a trough.
-The “head” is then formed when price increases again, creating a high peak above the level of the first shoulder formation.
-From this point, price falls and creates the second shoulder, which is usually similar in appearance to the first shoulder.
+This picture is a clear representation of the three parts of this pattern–two shoulder areas and a head area that the price moves through in creating the pattern signaling a market reversal.
+The first “shoulder” forms after a significant bullish period in the market when the price rises and then declines into a trough.
+The “head” is then formed when the price increases again, creating a high peak above the level of the first shoulder formation.
+From this point, the price falls and creates the second shoulder, which is usually similar in appearance to the first shoulder.
 Importantly, the initial decline does not carry significantly below the level of the first shoulder before there is usually either a slight retracement upward or a flattening out of price movement.

-The pattern is completed, giving a market reversal signal, when price declines again, breaking below the neckline.
+The pattern is completed, giving a market reversal signal, when the price declines again, breaking below the neckline.
 The neckline, as depicted above, is the horizontal line that connects the first two troughs to one another.

 The Head and Shoulders Inverse Pattern

 Head and shoulders patterns can also form in the opposite direction, signaling a market reversal and trend change from bearish to bullish.
-This is commonly known as an inverse head and shoulders pattern and, simply put, it is essentially the exact opposite of the pattern we just described – or in other words, an upside down head and shoulders pattern.
-The inverse pattern is therefore a signal that the market is transitioning from a downward trend into an upward trend.
+This is commonly known as an inverse head and shoulders pattern and, simply put, it is essentially the exact opposite of the pattern we just described – or in other words, an upside-down head and shoulders pattern.
+The inverse pattern is, therefore, a signal that the market is transitioning from a downward trend into an upward trend.